 The Help America Vote Act (HAVA) provides funds for improving the accessibility and quality of polling places.
-We are pleased to announce that the Office of the Secretary of State has received additional federal grants and has awarded approximately $400,000 in grants to city, township, and county governments for polling place accessibility improvement projects.
+We are pleased to announce that the Office of the Secretary of State has received additional federal grants and has approximately $125,000 in funds available to city, township, and county governments for polling place accessibility improvement projects.

 These grants are funded through the National Department of Health and Human Services, Administration on Development Disabilities (ADD), Administration for Children and Families (ACF), Election Assistance for Individuals with Disabilities (EAID).
 Of the available funding, a majority has been designated for physical, accessibility improvements to the polling place, such as automatic door openers, disability parking spaces, projects to make bathrooms accessible, ramps, etc. Money has also been designated for polling place enhancements, such as accessible voting booths, magnifiers, etc., to permit privacy and independence for the voter.
 Typical grant amounts have ranged from approximately $100 up to $6,000 in previous years.
 Be advised that for more expensive projects (automatic doors, parking lots, ramps, etc.), we may only be able to provide partial funding, with the local jurisdiction having to provide the balance of the funds.